klutchell/mediaserver/README.md

 ### Custom domain

-These instructions assume you own a custom domain with configurable sub-domains.
+These instructions assume you own a custom domain with configurable sub-domains similar to the following.

+  * `plex.yourdomain.com`
+  * `plexpy.yourdomain.com`
+  * `hydra.yourdomain.com`
+  * `sonarr.yourdomain.com`
+  * `radarr.yourdomain.com`
+  * `nzbget.yourdomain.com`
+  * `transmission.yourdomain.com`
+  * `portainer.yourdomain.com`

-A domain isn't expensive, and I'm using one from [namecheap](namecheap.com).
+A custom domain isn't expensive, and I'm using one from [namecheap](namecheap.com).

-Free subdomain services can also be used but the configuration would have to be adjusted a bit to use url sub-paths instead of unique sub-domains.
+Free subdomain services could also be used but the configuration would have to be adjusted to use url sub-paths instead of unique sub-domains.
+This is not the route I've taken in the guide.

+Example:
+  *  `mediaserver.freedomain.com/plex`
+  *  `mediaserver.freedomain.com/plexpy`
+  * ...

 ### CloudFlare

-I'm also using [CloudFlare](https://cloudflare.com) for my DNS provider, but that should be considered optional.
+I'm also using [CloudFlare](https://cloudflare.com) (free) for my DNS provider, but that should be considered optional.

 ## Installation